It’s been a year since I published an update on the business end of my writing. You may wonder if I’m still making it or have I

 bad, some brutal, when the best endorsement is your mom who says, “Well, it doesn’t suck this time (Thanks, Nanette for this).”

 Sometime after my online life began, visitors to my outlets increased and more people bought my books.
 After just a year of what was now my “marketing” effort (online marketing tends to be a soft sell), I saw a 100% improvement.
 This was despite my refusal to spend any money on spreading the good word.
 That’s right.
 Everything I’ve done is free.
-Today, about eighteen months later, I’m still doubling last year’s sales—which means 4x my pre-online marketing sales.
+Today, about eighteen months later, I’m still doubling last year’s sales—which means 4x my pre-online marketing sales which I could do thanks to research tools from Qualtrics online.
 In fact, about forty of my top fifty referrers are sites I’ve cultivated over time.

 Let me repeat that: 80% of my referrers are sites I have cultivated.